pshenmic/pshenmic-dev-dfo/README.md

 ---

-The `$createdAt` and `$updatedAt` fields are specified in the documents.
-They are automatically filled in, and are used to track the date of document creation and updating.
+### Common Fields

+In all documents, the following fields are automatically managed:

+- **$createdAt**: Timestamp of when the document was created.
+- **$updatedAt**: Timestamp of the last update to the document.

+These fields ensure proper tracking of document lifecycle events.

 ---